 What Is the Difference Between CBD and THC?

 CBD doesn’t target the same cannabinoid receptors as THC.
-There are over 100 known cannabinoids, each having different interactions with our endocannabinoid system.
+There are different types of cannabinoids, each having different interactions with our endocannabinoid system.

 So, if CBD doesn’t get you high, what exactly does CBD feel like?
 Rather than giving you a euphoric sensation, the main effect attributed to CBD products is a sense of calm and relaxation.
 Instead of a specific emotion like the happy feeling associated with getting high, there is usually the decrease of unpleasant emotions and states, including anxiety, discomfort, and insomnia.